neerajkadoo/Chegg_API/README.md

 This is a automation suite created for the https://jsonblob.com The JSON blob supports POST, GET, PUT, DELETE methods

-To run the test cases from command line
-Use following command
+To run the test cases from command line go to CheggAPIAutomation directory and Use following command

 > mvn test